shashankkumarlal/Cloud-Mark-1/README.md

 Refine and Add AI Later:

 Once everything works, you can refine the AI portion in the cloud by integrating more sophisticated models.

+# Conclusion:
+Raspberry Pi acts as the interface for sensor data collection.
+Cloud Platform (ThingSpeak or IFTTT) handles data processing and triggering notifications.
+AI/ML in the Cloud can be added later for classification and decision-making.
+This project creates a "Smart Assistant for the Visually Impaired" that can notify users about obstacles in their environment, helping them navigate more safely and independently.